This October marks 40 years that she's put up with me,

 and yeah, I bought some stuff!

 Lunch time, so we headed back to our neck-o-the-woods.
+Earlier, we had spotted this restaurant El Avion, because it was near The Falls,

 and we wanted to try it out.
 What fun!
 This place was actually built around an